Alain296/PLSQL-Capstone-Project-AUCA-2025-GrpA_26450_Mugabo_Artisanal-Coffee-Roastery-Management-System_DB/README.md

 ```

 #### 🔍 Explanation:
-* .This query retrieves customer names along with the date and status of their orders.
+* This query retrieves customer names along with the date and status of their orders.

-* .It ensures only customers who have placed orders are included in the result.
+* It ensures only customers who have placed orders are included in the result.

-* .It's ideal for tracking customer activity and order history.
+* It's ideal for tracking customer activity and order history.

 ### 🎛️ 2.Outer Join (Left Join)

 #### ✅ Goal:
-* .You want to list all customers, including those who have not placed any orders, to identify inactive customers or prompt follow-up.
+* You want to list all customers, including those who have not placed any orders, to identify inactive customers or prompt follow-up.
 A left outer join retrieves all records from the left table (Customer) and only the matching records from the right table (Order).
 If no match is found, NULL is returned.

 ```sql